pandorabots/pb-python/README.md

 To debug input to a bot:

 Note: session_id, reset, trace, and recent  are all optional parameters.
 In the example provided, they are all passed in as _True_.
 Trace, if included, will include AIML trace information for an input  Reset resets a bot’s memory, erasing predicates as well as that and topic information.
-Trace

 ```